 These indicators relate to the percentage of net borrowing (gross borrowing less investments) held at fixed or variable interest rates, and allow the Council to manage the extent to which it is exposed to changes in interest rates.
 The proposed upper limit for fixed interest reflects the fact that it is possible to construct a prudent treasury strategy on the basis of using only fixed rate debt and investments, so long as the maturity dates of these debts and investments are reasonably spread.
 The same does not apply to variable rates where a 100% exposure could lead to significant year on year fluctuations in the cost of debt.
 The proposed upper limit for variable rate exposure allows for the use of variable rate debt to offset our exposure to changes in short-term rates on our portfolio of investments.
-This limit reduces over time as our strategy is to gradually reduce our level of investments.
 It is not considered necessary to amend the limits for 2008/09 and 2009/10 set this time last year.